 As businesses continue to recover from the pandemic, reaching a wider audience is more important than ever.
-By 2024, it is estimated that there will be more than 7 billion smartphone users worldwide, and as such a large and steadily growing audience, targeting them should be a key consideration of any business’ marketing strategy.
+By 2024, it is estimated that there will be more than 7 billion smartphone users worldwide.
+Targeting them should be a key consideration of any business’ marketing strategy.
 This is where location-based approaches like geotargeting come in.

 What is geotargeting?